stneykov/CTFs/2024/web/what-to-do-during-Christmas/README.md

 ## Task analysis & solution

-The challenge is in web category and when browse the url, after you will see a redirect message:
+The challenge is in the web category and when we browse the provided url, after you will see a redirect message:

 ![alt text](image-1.png)

 After these 15 seconds you are ended up to this page: